top of page

 Window and building collision is a leading cause of songbird injury and death year-round, with higher numbers seen during spring and fall migrations.
 While taller buildings pose significant risk, homeowners also experience birds colliding with their windows.
 Windows reflect their surroundings, so a bird may see more sky or trees and will not recognize the window as glass.

-1. Place the bird in a ventilated container lined with a towel or paper towels and place the container in a dark, quiet location for an hour.
-Some birds become stunned and given a little time, may regain their senses.
+1. Safely contain: Place the bird in a ventilated container lined with a towel or paper towels and place the container in a dark, quiet location.
+Some birds become stunned and given a little time, may become more alert.
+However, this does not indicate that they are okay for release.
+Some birds with a mild concussion may be able to fly short distances, but just like humans, they still need medical attention to help reduce brain swelling and make sure there are not any underlying injuries.

 How to Reduce the Risks of